Lee Hyun-joo (actress)

-Lee Hyun-joo (Korean: 이현주; born February 5, 1998), is a South Korean actress, singer and model.
+Lee Hyun-joo (Korean: 이현주; born February 5, 1998), is a South Korean actress and singer.
 She is a former member of girl group April.
 Following her departure from the group, she participated in the KBS2's survival show The Unit and finished in fifth place, making her debut as a member of project girl group Uni.T in 2018.
-She is known for her lead roles in Love Distance 2, The Witch Store and Love, Can You Deliver Today.
+She is known for her roles in Love Distance 2, The Witch Store and Love, Can You Deliver Today.

 Career

 2015–2016: April and acting career

 Lee Hyun-joo debuted as a member of April with the debut album Dreaming.
 After their second album Spring, she went on hiatus to focus on her health, and by October, she had announced her withdrawal from her group to pursue an acting career while dealing with her health issues.

-In 2016, she made her acting debut with the starring television series Momin’s Room as the role of Lee Moda.
+In 2016, she made her acting debut with the starring television series Momin's Room as the role of Lee Moda.